Veljko28/Phone-Api/README.md

 3. The `Repository` Libarary
 4. The `Database`

-The api is mode with .net core 5.0 and it has controllers and service installers.The model library contains all the models for the api.
+The api is made with .net core 5.0 and it has controllers and service installers.The model library contains all the models for the api.
 The repository is the connection between the database and the api.
 The database uses ms sql server and stored procedures.

 ## Cloning the code